-- 2.1.1 LANDMARK TREES were asked by Lidl UK to provide a survey and an arboricultural impact assessment of proposals for the site: former Hayes swimming pool, Botwell Lane, Hayes, Middlesex.
-The report is to accompany a planning application. - 2.1.2 The proposals are for the construction of a new neighbourhood food store along with 64 car parking spaces and associated landscaping.
+- 2.1.1 LANDMARK TREES were asked by Lidl UK to provide a survey and an updated arboricultural impact assessment of proposals for the site: former Hayes swimming pool, Botwell Lane, Hayes, Middlesex.
+The report has been updated to include recent amendments to the access proposals and will accompany a planning application. - 2.1.2 The proposals are for the construction of a new neighbourhood food store along with 62 car parking spaces and associated landscaping.
 This report will assess the impact on the trees and their constraints, identified in our survey.
 Although the proposals were known at the time of the survey, Landmark Trees endeavour to survey each site blind, working from a topographical survey, wherever possible, with the constraints plan informing their evolution. - 2.1.3 I am a Registered Consultant and Fellow of the Arboricultural Association and a Chartered Forester, with a Masters Degree in Arboriculture and 25 years experience of the landscape industry including the Forestry Commission and Agricultural Development and Advisory Service.
 I am a UK Registered Expert Witness, trained in single joint expert witness duties.
 I am also Chairman of the UK & I Regional Plant Appraisal Committee, inaugurated to promote international standards of valuation in arboriculture.